GoogleFeud/ts-macros/README.md

 # ts-macros

 `ts-macros` is a typescript transformer which makes it possible to create **function** macros in typescript!
-The macros are pretty similar to rust's macros (macro_types!), except these are way less verbose and powerful - still very useful nonetheless.
+The macros are very similar to rust's `macro_types!` and are just as powerful!

 All macro names must start with a dollar sign (`$`) and must be declared using the `function` keyword.
 Macros can then be called just like a normal function, but with a `!` after it's name: `macro!(params)`.